Global rates of convergence for nonconvex optimization on manifolds: Riemannian trust-region methods

 Now combine the two parts.
 We have established that, if $\Delta_k \leq 4\min\left(\lambda_g \varepsilon_g, \lambda_H\varepsilon_H\right)$, then $\Delta_{k+1} \geq \Delta_k$.
 To conclude the proof, consider the fact that Algorithm~\ref{algo:RTRscnd} cannot reduce the radius by more than $1/4$ in one step. \end{proof}

-By an argument similar to the one we have seen when studying the gradient descent methods, Lemma~\ref{lemma:rtrscnd-delta-lowerbound} implies an upper bound on the number of successful iterations required in Algorithm~\ref{algo:RTRscnd} to reach termination. \begin{lemma} Under the assumptions of Theorem~\ref{thm:rtr-scnd-main}, if Algorithm~\ref{algo:RTRscnd} executes $N$ iterations without returning, define the set of \emph{successful steps} as
+By an argument similar to the one used for gradient methods, Lemma~\ref{lemma:rtrscnd-delta-lowerbound} implies an upper bound on the number of successful iterations required in Algorithm~\ref{algo:RTRscnd} to reach termination. \begin{lemma} Under the assumptions of Theorem~\ref{thm:rtr-scnd-main}, if Algorithm~\ref{algo:RTRscnd} executes $N$ iterations without terminating, define the set of \emph{successful steps} as

 and let $U_N$ designate the unsuccessful steps, so that $S_N$ and $U_N$ form a partition of $\{0, \ldots, N\}$.
 Assume $\varepsilon_g \leq \Delta_0 / \lambda_g$.
 If $\varepsilon_H = \infty$, the number of successful steps obeys